galop-proxy/galop/src/site/markdown/user-guide/configuration.md

 ## Response headers

 - **http.header.response.receive_timeout:**
   The maximum time for the server to send a complete HTTP response header to the client.
   If the time is exceeded, the HTTP status code 504 (Gateway Time-out) will be sent to the client.
   The time must be specified in milliseconds.
   The default value is 90000 milliseconds.
+  The smallest value than can be configured is zero milliseconds.
+  The largest value that can be configured is 2147483647 milliseconds.

 - **http.header.response.status_line_size_limit:**
   The maximum allowed size of an HTTP status line in bytes.
 Any HTTP response